pods-framework/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 1.14.1 - May 31st, 2012 =
+* Changed: Uploaded files now uses data-post-id attribute in file row div to avoid issues with IDs, backwards compatibility maintained for old input helpers using IDs
+* Fixed: Uploaded files not showing in form in the order of upload on subsequent edits
+* Fixed: Fixed an issue with adding / editing fields where "Related to" dropdown would not show

 = 1.14 - May 21, 2012 =
 * Important Change / Addition: For installations using WordPress 3.3+, we have switched the default uploader to Plupload from SWFUpload due to incompatibilities introduced in WP 3.3.2 that effect all plugins and themes using the styled button.
 Be sure to update your file upload helpers using our examples at http://podscms.org/packages/file-uploader-input-helpers/